Faraday Privacy Notice

 Personal information you type into a form on a Landing Page

-When you arrive at a Landing Page, we'll ask you for your name and email address and whether you're happy for us to share those details with the brand whose products or services were advertised within the Ad that directed you there.
+When you arrive at a Landing Page, we may ask for an email address (via the email capture widget) and whether you're happy for us to share those details with the brand whose products or services were advertised within the Ad that directed you there.

-We'll only ever collect your name and address from you when you tell us that you're happy with that sharing.
+We'll only ever collect your email address from you when you tell us that you're happy with that sharing.

 Please bear in mind that you won't be able to get access to the gift, offer or prize that you were advertised within the Ad unless you're happy to share your contact details with the brand.

 We ask for this information so that we can pass it to the relevant brand so that they can send you your gift, offer or prize [and other information about their products and services].
 We won't share this information with any other brand.

 The legal ground for processing your personal information for this purpose is your consent to that processing.

 You may withdraw your consent at any time by emailing email@example.com anytime.

 Personal information that is processed when you communicate with us

 If you email us at firstname.lastname@example.org then we may collect personal information, such as your name, phone number, email address and contact preferences so that we can resolve any issues you’re having.
 We use this information to provide you with support.
 The legal ground for processing this information for these purposes is our legitimate interests in providing quality support.